jayachsi/openshiftupdate/Day2/README.md

 ## Container Orchestration Platform
 - it is used to manage containers

+- high-level features supported by Orchestration Platform
+  1. Provides a Platform that can ensure HA for your applications
+  2. End-user applications(microservices) can be deployed within Orchestration Platform
+  3. The applications deployed can be monitored by Orchestration Platforms
+     - in case your application isn't responding it will be repaired
+  4. The application running in production env can be upgraded without any down-time
+  5. Applications instances can be scaled up/down based on user traffic on demand
+  6. supports creating services
+     1. Internal Services
+     2. External Services
+  7. Load Balancing

 - Orchestration Platform Example
   - Docker Swarm
       - Docker native Orchestration Platform that supports only Docker containers